KemonDream/MacThermalAway/README.md

 - Login progress bar may be a much slower loading than usual
 - Login items may be slow due to throttle (bd_prochot).
 - Bluetooth would get stuck at boot and a while before it can be used for good.(Thanks to a bilibili fan mentioned this issue)
+- Crashing and overheat may happend more often.
 # Resources
 - https://github.com/cocafe/msr-utility/issues/8#issuecomment-1853242674
   -This resource discuss what a msr means to cpu